onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 R-00606 A VNF **MAY** be connected to zero, one or more than one external networks.

-R-57424 A VNF’s port connected to an external network **MUST** connect the port to VMs in another VNF and/or an external gateway and/or external router.
+R-57424 A VNF's port connected to an external network **MUST** use the port for the purpose of reaching VMs in another VNF and/or an external gateway and/or external router.
+A VNF's port connected to an external network **MAY** use the port for the purpose of reaching VMs in the same VNF.

-R-29865 A VNF’s port connected to an external network **MUST NOT** connect the port to VMs in the same VNF.
+R-29865 When a VNF connects to an external network, a network role, referred to as the '{network-role}' **MUST** be assigned to the external network for use in the VNF's Heat Orchestration Template.

 R-69014 When a VNF connects to an external network, a network role, referred to as the ‘{network-role}’ **MUST** be assigned to the external network